 Many people have no idea what the term codependency actually means.
-Often people assume that it means being too dependent on others to meet your needs.
+People often assume that it means being too dependent on others to meet your needs.
 It actually means quite the opposite.
-A codependent causes others to depend on them to have their needs met.
+A codependent person depends on others to meet their needs.
 Codependents strive to be the answers to everyone's problems and the supplier of every need.

 Having some control is not a bad thing; trying to control something or somebody over which I have no control is what is dysfunctional.

 Why Do I Always End Up Feeling This Way?